 is necessary, but not sufficient, to support BSS-transition mobility.
 Association is sufficient to support no-transition mobility.
 Association is one of the services in the DSS.

 Before a non-AP STA is allowed to deliver an MSDU via an AP, it first becomes associated with the AP.
-Before a non-AP MLD is allowed to deliver an MSDU via an AP MLD, it first becomes associated with the AP MLD.
+Before a non-AP MLD is allowed to deliver an MSDU via an AP MLD, it first becomes associated with the AP MLD. (#3820)If an AP MLD is part of an SMD, before a non-AP MLD is allowed to deliver an MSDU via the AP MLD, it first becomes associated with the SMD-ME.

 For a non-GLK STA that is not affiliated with an MLD, the act of becoming associated with an AP invokes